Home

 The above formulas tell us that (for the general case), when a particle is moving around a circular path, there is one component of velocity: tangential, and two components of acceleration: tangential and centripetal.

-Return from Circular!
-Motion to Useful Physics Formulas page
+Return to Useful Physics Formulas page

-Return from Circular Motion to Real World Physics Problems home page
+Return to Real World Physics Problems home page